luthrasaara/ARtistry/README.md

 # AR Drawing to 3D Mesh App

+This project was developed as part of the **Technova Hackathon**.
+It is a collaborative effort, built as a team project.

 This app allows users to draw 2D sketches and convert them into interactive 3D meshes that can be viewed in augmented reality.
 It leverages the **[Stable-Fast-3D](https://huggingface.co/CompVis/stable-fast-3d)** model for converting 2D images into 3D mesh representations.

 ## Features